sashi-92/Financial-Stock-Price-Prediction/README.md

-# MTech-Project

-This Thesis work is based on Prediction of Financial Stock price prediction using Deep learning techniques
+Project  based on Prediction of Financial Stock price prediction using Deep learning techniques

 ## Overview